ssokolow/quicktile/docs/config.rst

 ``ColumnCount = 3``
 """""""""""""""""""

-This controls the number of steps that commands like ``top-left`` will cycle through and is used to derive the column width that steps other than "half of the screen" will be multiples of.
+This controls the number of steps that commands like :ref:`top-left <top-left>` will cycle through and is used to derive the column width that steps other than "half of the screen" will be multiples of.

 It defaults to 3 for equivalence to WinSplit Revolution but you will probably want to increase it if you have a particularly large or wide monitor.